‘Hollywood Babylon’: The most salacious Old Hollywood scandals

 In a 2015 Buzzfeed interview written by Anne Helen Petersen, Young’s daughter-in-law Linda Lewis said that after watching a Larry King Live segment on date rape, Young started asking Lewis and her biographer Edward Funk about what this term meant.
 Turns out, Clark had done exactly that to Young during their “encounter”.

 Peterson stated: “When Lewis was finished describing the act, Young’s response was a revelation: ‘That’s what happened between me and Clark.’”
-And if that weren’t disturbing enough, Young had apparently internalized the incident and carried the guilt with her that whole time (she was 85 when she watched the Larry King Live segment).
+And if that reveal wasn’t disturbing enough, Young had apparently internalized the incident and carried the guilt with her that whole time.
+(She was eighty-five when she watched the Larry King Live segment.)

 “The inability to fend off Gable’s advances constituted a failure on her part – not Gable’s,” wrote Peterson.
 “She spent the rest of her life trying to compensate for that failure, believing that the guilt was hers and hers alone.”